Just want to be warm? Indoor Waterparks in New England are where it’s at.

 As part of the Red Jacket Mountain View & Resort, this water park has four water slides (single and double riders), a wave pool, water basketball court, 25-person hot tub, toddler pool area and a play tower area with water cannons, rope bridge, slides and a 175-gallon tipping bucket.

 At 40K square feet, this park is almost half the size of the ones mentioned above but still fun for a day or two.
-You must be an overnight guest of the hotel to access the water park (and even then, there is an additional cost of $40 for kids/adults ($50 on holidays or during school vacation) or a $10 observation pass.
+You must be an overnight guest of the hotel to access the water park (and even then, there is an additional cost to enjoy the water park.

 Jay Peak Pump House, Jay Peak VT